quii/go-specs-greet/README.md

 The first step felt like an effort.
 We've made several `go` files to create and test an HTTP handler that returns a hard-coded string.
 This "iteration 0" ceremony and setup will serve us well for further iterations.

-Adding or changing functionality should be simple and controlled by driving it through the specification and dealing with whatever changes it forces us to make.
+Changing functionality should be simple and controlled by driving it through the specification and dealing with whatever changes it forces us to make.
 Now the `DockerFile` and `testcontainers` are set up for our acceptance test; we shouldn't have to change these files unless the way we construct our application changes.

 We'll see this with our following requirement, greet a particular person.